ME-NET-PROJECT/ozone_prediction/README.md

 # Ozone Prediction with Deep Learning

 This repository contains code for predicting ground ozone levels using various deep learning models such as LSTM, Bi-LSTM, GRU, Bi-GRU, and an ensemble model.
-The project leverages time-series data to forecast air quality and evaluate multiple models' performance.
+The project uses time-series data to forecast air quality and evaluate multiple models' performance.

 <table>
   <tr>